ZEISS/precise-ui/README.md

 npm run test:visual
 ```

-After a component was changed, added or removed then snapshots should be updated.
+Once a component was changed, added or removed then snapshots should be updated.
 To update snapshots:
 ```sh
 npm run test:visual -- -u